-On behalf of the Board, I would like to take this opportunity to express our sincere appreciation and gratitude to the management and employees of the Group for their dedication, team spirit and hard work over the past twelve months.
-The commendable performance of the Group is the result of the earnest efforts put in by our workforce.
+On behalf of the Board, I would like to take this opportunity to express our sincere appreciation and gratitude to the management and employees of the Group for their dedication, team spirit and hard work in achieving sustainable financial results in FY2018.
 Last but not least, my utmost gratitude to our stakeholders including customers, shareholders, suppliers and other business associates for your long-standing support, cooperation and assistance.